sfmanuel/documentation/Tutorial.md

 ## Writing flow scripts
 Now that you have a rough overview of which functionality is available within the Cloudomation platform, let's get started with some small flow scripts.

-`flow script snippets coming soon`

-Review the  [Examples](Examples) to get an idea of how a flow script could look like.
+Take a look at the [quick start guide](Quick+start) for a first impression.
+Review the  [Examples](Examples) to get an idea of how more complex flow scripts could look like.

 We also recommend to review the [Tips and tricks for writing flow scripts](Tips+and+tricks+for+writing+flow+scripts) before you get started with your own project.